hpgbproductions/sbat/README.md

 A **command** is a programming function.
 It may be followed by some arguments.
 The command and its arguments must be in the same line, and each line may contain only one command.
 There can be any amount of whitespace on the line, as long as strings with spaces are delimited with quotes `"`.

+The command can be in uppercase, lowercase, or a mixture of the two.

 ### Running SB Files

 Before running SB files, they must be placed in the folder below.
 This directory appears after the mod has been activated for the first time.